adrian77792/CV/README.md

 ### 💻 Projects
 - Showcases selected projects with descriptions, images, and links to GitHub repositories.
-- Technologies used for each project are highlighted.
+- Highlights technologies used for each project.

 ### 📩 Contact
 - Contact form allowing users to reach out easily.